 Matching contributions need not be applied at the exact time or in proportion to the obligation of the Federal funds.
 However, the full matching share must be obligated by the end of the period for which the Federal funds have been made available for obligation under an approved program or project.
 Time-phased matching may be required by the awarding agency on awards to nongovernmental recipients.

 NOTE: The most common error found during the final financial reconciliation of a grant at closeout is the failure to properly report matching funds.
 The full matching share provided (both cash and in-kind) must be reported on the Financial Status Report submitted at the end of the grant period.
 If the matching share is not reported, the OCFO will assume that the grantee did not meet the required match and will initiate collection of a cash match from the grantee.

 RECORDS FOR MATCH

 Recipients and their subrecipients must maintain records which clearly show the source, the amount, and the timing of all matching contributions.
-In addition, if a program or project has included within its approved budget contributions which exceed the required matching portion, the recipient must maintain records of them in the same manner as it does the awarding agency funds and required matching shares.
+In addition, if a program or project has included within its approved budget contributions which exceed the required matching portion, the recipient must maintain records of them in the same manner as it does for the awarding agency funds and required matching shares.
 For all block/formula funds, the State has primary responsibility for subrecipient compliance with the requirements.
-For all discretionary funds, the recipient and the subrecipient or contractual recipient have shared responsibility for ensuring compliance with the requirements regarding matching shares.
+For all discretionary funds, the recipient and the subrecipients or contractual recipient have shared (joint) responsibility for ensuring compliance with all the requirements regarding matching shares including proper reporting.

 WAIVER OF MATCH

-- In accordance with 48 USC §1469a, the awarding agency, in its discretion, shall waive any requirement for matching funds under $200,000 otherwise required by law to be provided by the certain insular areas.
-This waiver applies to ALL awards made to American Samoa, Guam, Virgin Islands, and Northern Mariana Islands.
+- In accordance with 48 U.S.C. §1469a, the awarding agency, in its discretion, may waive any requirement for matching funds under $200,000 otherwise required by law to be provided by the certain insular areas.
+This waiver applies to ALL awards made to American Samoa, Guam, U.S. Virgin Islands, and Northern Mariana Islands.